The log minimal model program for K\"ahler $3$-folds: Preliminaries

-\begin{proof} Since $f$ is projective, the (relative) cone and contraction theorems are known due to \cite[Theorem 4.12]{Nak87}.
+\begin{proof} Since $(X, B)$ is a $\mbQ$-factorial dlt pair, $(X, (1-\ve)B)$ is klt for any $0<\ve\leq1$.
+Recall that the (relative) Mori cone $\NE(X/Y)$ is a strongly convex closed cone, and hence it is the convex hull of its extremal rays.
+In particular, if $K_X+B$ is not nef over $Y$, then there is a $(K_X+B)$-negative extremal ray $R$ of $\NE(X/Y)$; note that at this stage we do not know whether $R$ is generated by an irreducible curve or not.
+Then there is a $0<\delta\ll 1$ such that $(K_X+(1-\delta)B)\cdot R<0$.
+Since $(X, (1-\delta)B)$ is klt, and the (relative) cone and contraction theorems (for projective morphisms) are known for klt pairs due to \cite[Theorem 4.12]{Nak87}, it follows that $R$ can be contracted by a projective morphism over $Y$.
 Since $\dim X\<3$, the existence of flips (over $Y$) follows from Theorem \ref{t-flip}.
-The termination of flips (over $Y$) follow from Theorem \ref{t-term}.
-The proof of the fact that a $(K_X+B)$-MMP over $Y$ terminates either with a minimal model or a Mori fiber space according to whether $K_X+B$ is pseudo-effective over $Y$ or not, works exactly as in the algebraic case, since $f:X\to Y$ is a projective morphism.
+The termination of flips (over $Y$) follows from Theorem \ref{t-term}.
+The proof of the fact that a $(K_X+B)$-MMP over $Y$ terminates with either a minimal model or a Mori fiber space according to whether $K_X+B$ is pseudo-effective over $Y$ or not, works exactly as in the algebraic case, since $f:X\to Y$ is a projective morphism.
+The $\mbQ$-factoriality condition is preserved at each step as a formal consequence of the contraction theorem as in the algebraic case.
 Now if $Y$ is K\"ahler, then by \cite[Proposition 1.3.1, page 24]{Var89}, $X=X_0$ is K\"ahler.
-If $g_i:X_i\to Z_i$ is a contraction of a $(K_{X_i}+B_i)$-negative extremal ray of $\NE(X_i/Y)$, then from the relative base-point free theorem \cite[Theorem 4.10]{Nak87} it follows that the induced morphism $h_i:Z_i\to Y$ is projective.
+If $g_i:X_i\to Z_i$ is a contraction of a $(K_{X_i}+B_i)$-negative extremal ray of $\NE(X_i/Y)$, then by the relative base-point free theorem \cite[Theorem 4.10]{Nak87}, it follows that the induced morphism $h_i:Z_i\to Y$ is projective (note that arguing as above we may replace $(X,B)$ by $(X,(1-\delta)B)$ and hence we may assume that $(X,B)$ is klt so that \cite[Theorem 4.10]{Nak87} applies).
 Then again from \cite[Proposition 1.3.1, page 24]{Var89} it follows that $Z_i$ is K\"ahler.
 If $g_i$ is a flipping contraction and $g_i^+:X_{i+1}\to Z_i$ is the flip, then again $X_{i+1}$ is K\"ahler by the same argument.
 In the Mori fiber space case again by a similar argument it follows that $Y'$ is K\"ahler.

 \end{proof}